-Purchases over \$25,000 (Board Approval Required)
+Purchases over \$50,000 (Board Approval Required with Exceptions)

-Any single, budgeted purchase of goods or services that costs \$25,000 or more, regardless of whether the goods or services are competitively purchased, shall require Board approval before a transaction may take place.
+The Board delegates to the Superintendent or designee the authority to make budgeted purchases for goods or services.
+However, any single, budgeted purchase of goods or services that costs \$50,000 or more, regardless of whether the goods or services are competitively purchased, shall require Board approval before a transaction may take place, except as otherwise provided in this policy.